bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/evening-chanting.md

 And in devotion I will walk the well-practised way of the Saṅgha.\
 For me there is no other refuge, the Saṅgha is my excellent refuge.\
 By the utterance of this Truth, may I grow in the Master's Way.\
-By my devotion to the Saṅgha, and the blessing of this practice ---\
+By my devotion to the Saṅgha, and the blessing of this practice &ndash;\
 By its power, may all obstacles be overcome.

 <div class="instr">